paul-j-lucas/cdecl/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-USE THIS FORM ONLY TO REPORT BUGS.
-ANYTHING THAT IS NOT A BUG WILL BE CLOSED AND DELETED IMMEDIATELY.
+## Notes

+1. **USE THIS TEMPLATE ONLY TO REPORT BUGS**.
+Anything that is not a bug will be closed and deleted immediately.

+2. Please delete sections that do not apply to your particular bug.

 ## Issue Type